NAVC Colin F. Burrows International Scholar Program

 - A Pre-VMX meet/greet

-- A Post-VMX evaluation/questionnaire
+- A Post-VMX interview

 DEADLINE

-All applications for this veterinary scholarship program must be completed and submitted no later than August 15, 2024 to be eligible.
+All applications for this veterinary scholarship program must be completed and submitted no later than August 15, 2025 to be eligible.

 SELECTION CRITERIA